 The TGH concept was developed over a15 year period by a design-build mechanical contractor challenging the HVAC status quo.
 Our path was the relentless pursuit of thermal energy efficiency based on first principles of science with the objective of lowering cost, increasing performance, reducing carbon emissions, and simplifying operations of building mechanical systems.
 This is our story.

-Originally called a ‘Thermenex System’, the TGH began as an idea developed by Jeff Weston owner of IMEC Mechanical, a design-build mechanical contractor.
-All building thermal energy systems, heating, cooling, heat rejection, heat reclaim, integrated within one pipe.
+Originally called a ‘Thermenex System’, the TGH began as an idea developed by Jeff Weston owner of IMEC Mechanical.
+The idea: All building thermal energy systems, heating, cooling, heat rejection, heat collection, integrated and managed with one pipe.

 Thermenex System Version 1:

 Two Version 1 systems were installed:

 Langara College – Building C and Student’s Union Building